-Pay Down Medical Bills
+Paying Down Medical Bills

-If you can't negotiate high medical bills for lower terms, a medical expense personal loan allows you to pay them off so they don't ding your credit.
+If you can't negotiate high medical bills for lower terms, a medical expense personal loan allows you to pay them off so they don't damage your credit.
 You'd then pay the personal loan back in installments.

 If you have multiple loans with high interest, you can combine them into one personal loan as a method of debt consolidation, to help make payments more manageable and possibly achieve a lower interest rate.
-Debt Consolidation can include student loans, credit card debt or tax debt.
+Debt consolidation can include student loans, credit card debt or tax debt.

-Finance A Vehicle
+Financing A Vehicle

-Fund Your Small Business
+Funding Your Small Business

-Plan A Wedding Or Vacation
+Planning A Wedding Or Vacation

-Even if you're planning a modest wedding or to travel on a budget, the costs add up, and a personal loan can often help cover these expenses more affordably than using a credit card.
+Even if you're planning a modest wedding or to travel on a budget, the costs can add up, and a personal loan can often help cover these expenses more affordably than using a credit card.